Household responsibility system

+Memorial of the household responsibility system in Xiaogang, Anhui.

-The household responsibility system (家庭联产承包责任制 (家庭聯產承包責任制, jiātíng liánchǎn chéngbāo zérènzhì)), or contract responsibility system, was a practice in China, first adopted in agriculture in 1979 and officially established in 1982, by which households are held responsible for the profits and losses of an enterprise.
+The household responsibility system (家庭联产承包责任制 (家庭聯產承包責任制, jiātíng liánchǎn chéngbāo zérènzhì)), or contract responsibility system, was a practice in China, first adopted in agriculture in 1979 and officially established in 1982 during the early phase of Reform and Opening, by which households are held responsible for the profits and losses of an enterprise.
 This system, which came to replace collective farming, maintained public ownership of land and some of the means of production, but made production the responsibility of households.
 Households still had to contribute to state quotas but could make their own decisions about what to plant on contracted land and could sell via a multi-tier price system that included the lowest price for payment to the state up until the quota, a higher rate for above-quota sales to the state, and market price for crops allowed to be sold at fairs.

 Overview

 The household responsibility system replaced collective farming.
 In the household responsibility systems, households contributed to state quotas but could also make their own decisions about what to plant on contracted land and could sell via a multi-tier price system that included the lowest price for payment to the state up until the quota, a higher rate for above-quota sales to the state, and market price for crops allowed to be sold at fairs.
 This was enabled by three policy changes: (1) the state increased the price it paid to purchase staple crops, as well as some other agricultural products, (2) the state reduced the number of agricultural products which were subject to state monopsony and monopoly, and (3) the state reestablished rural markets for produce and other commodities.

 Agricultural production increased under the household responsibility system, which in Chinese Marxist discourse was described as liberating the productive forces.